 The statutory pension scheme is organised as an unfunded pay-as-you-go (PAYG) scheme.
-It is at first instance financed by insurance contributions232, which however only have to be paid for earned income up to a specific ceiling - the so-called "maximum contributions basis" ("Höchstbeitragsgrundlage"), currently (2017) amounting to a monthly gross earning of €4,980.233 Although the statutory pension system is at first instance financed from insurance contributions, tax-financed funds play some role as well.
-In 2016, the overall share coming from the federal budget amounted to about €9.85 billion, which equals approx. 2.8 percent of
+It is at first instance financed by insurance contributions, which however only have to be paid for earned income up to a specific ceiling - the so-called "maximum contributions basis" ("Höchstbeitragsgrundlage"), currently (2017) amounting to a monthly gross earning of $\notin 4,980$ .
+Although the statutory pension system is at first instance financed from insurance

-230 Employees with wages below the so-called marginal earnings threshold (Geringfügigkeitsgrenze) (2017 €425.7 per month gross) may opt into the old-age insurance on a voluntary basis.
+&lt;sup>230 Employees with wages below the so-called marginal earnings threshold (Geringfügigkeitsgrenze) (2017 $\in$ 425.7 per month gross) may opt into the old-age insurance on a voluntary basis.

-231 However, under the Act on the "Harmonisation of Austrian Pension Systems", which took effect on 1 January 2005, uniform pension laws were envisaged for all gainfully employed people, including federal civil servants.
-Civil servants of the federal states have different regulations 232 Gross earnings up to the "maximum contributions base".
+&lt;sup>231 However, under the Act on the "Harmonisation of Austrian Pension Systems", which took effect on 1 January 2005, uniform pension laws were envisaged for all gainfully employed people, including federal civil servants.
+Civil servants of the federal states have different regulations contributions, tax-financed funds play some role as well.
+In 2016, the overall share coming from the federal budget amounted to about $\notin$ 9.85 billion, which equals approx. 2.8 percent of GDP or 25 percent of overall spending on pensions (e.g. old-age pensions, invalidity pensions and surviving dependants' pensions).

+&lt;sup>232 Gross earnings up to the "maximum contributions base".

-233 This means that gross earnings above the ceiling are not part of the contribution base.
-The yearly maximum contributions base (for employees including Christmas pay and holiday pay) currently (2017) amounts to €69,720.00 gross.
+&lt;sup>233 This means that gross earnings above the ceiling are not part of the contribution base.
+The yearly maximum contributions base (for employees including Christmas pay and holiday pay) currently (2017) amounts to $\epsilon$ 69,720.00 gross.